Make-ing my life easier

 Using the local-build.sh

-script, I knew this would not take too much.
+script, I knew this wouldn’t take long.
+Since it’s

-confidentiality of its contents, I uploaded it to ChatGPT asking for
+confidentiality of its contents, I uploaded it to ChatGPT, asking for it to be

 # Makefile for building and publishing a site # Directories PUBLIC_DIR := public POSTS_DIR := $(PUBLIC_DIR)/posts # Targets .DEFAULT_GOAL := local # Remove local directory clean: @if [ -d $(PUBLIC_DIR) ]; then \ rm -rf $(PUBLIC_DIR) && echo "Local directory deleted"; \ fi # Build the site using Emacs build: clean emacs -Q --script build-site.el # Add latest posts to /index.html add_latest_posts: echo "Adding mini archive on /index.html" echo '<ul class="org-ul indexul">' > /tmp/index grep "^<li>" $(PUBLIC_DIR)/posts/recents.html | head -5 >> /tmp/index echo '</ul>' >> /tmp/index sed -i -e '/Latest Articles<\/a><\/h2>/r /tmp/index' $(PUBLIC_DIR)/index.html # Copy /index.html to /posts/index.html copy_index_to_posts: echo "Copying /index to /posts/index" cp $(PUBLIC_DIR)/index.html $(POSTS_DIR)/index.html # Build the site locally local: build add_latest_posts copy_index_to_posts